News & Updates

 X. Y-User Workshop (Haploid Markers 2016) in Berlin

 The jubilee workshop is history.
 With 220 participants from 43 countries it was again a very international meeting.
 78 papers were presented which cover a broad spectrum of topics from palindromes to telomeres, from population to archaological studies, from haplotypes to haplogroups, from deep-rooting pedigrees to recent population differentiation, from court cases to cold cases, from familial search to surname prediction, from Bayes to King Albert I, from A00 to DF27 (see Programme).
 We thank the organisers of the Institute of Legal Medicine and Forensic Sciences in Berlin (Lutz Roewer, Marion Nagy, Sascha Willuweit and their team), the Institute of Legal Medicine in Innbruck (Walther Parson), our sponsors (Illumina, Promega, Qiagen, Thermo Fisher Scientific), the presenters and all who came to Berlin to celebrate the 20th anniversary of this workshop series with us.
-See you in 2018.(posted over 3 years ago)
+See you in 2018.(posted about 4 years ago)

 Updated Y-SNP tree